Drift Onboarding Tips

 Hey everyone!
-I’m Cara, the Customer Success Manager here at Drift.
+I’m Sara, a Customer Advocate here at Drift.

-My homie Dave Gerhardt wrote an amazing guide for using Drift here, but in case you just want to skim through a few of the best tips and tricks, you’re in the right place.
+Our rockstar Director of Marketing, Dave Gerhardt, wrote an amazing guide for using Drift here, but in case you just want to skim through a few of the best tips and tricks, you’re in the right place.
 Most of these only take just a few minutes, and they’ll make a world of difference.

 Change the chat widget to match your brand.

 You’ll notice in our onboarding flow that we take you through a series of steps to customize your chat widget.
-In the case that you’re not so crazy about your first draft, you can always revisit your styling or online messaging and make it your own.
+In the case that you’re not so crazy about your first draft, you can always revisit your design settings make it your own.

 Don’t set expectations for your customers that you won’t be able to meet.
 Let’s be honest.
 There’s a real person behind that chat widget and they probably won’t be open for business 24/7.
 Set your hours of availability and let your customers know that you’ll get back to them whenever you can.